kentcdodds/glamorous-website/pages/api/content/glamorous.md

 just forward all the props (because the component may actually need them and glamorous has no way of knowing).
 But in some cases, the component may be spreading all of the props onto the root element that it renders.
 For these cases, you can tell glamorous which element is being rendered and glamorous will apply the same logic for which props to forward that it does for the built-in factories.
-For [example](https://codesandbox.io/s/P18oV4kD2):

 ```js
 const MyComponent = props => <div {...props} />